 Long days and nights cause stress and anxiety in your work and personal life.
 How do you navigate these mental health challenges?
 Seek support from your friends, family, and others in the restaurant industry who understand your struggles.

-18. Diversity and inclusion
+18. Championing Diversity and True Inclusion

 Companies worldwide are making diversity and inclusion part of their culture.
 Shifting to inclusive environments leads to more welcoming workplaces and broader talent pools.